 The ordained evangelist went every where preaching the word of God as given in the New Testament, without doubt or question.
 Thousands were converted and brought to Christ.
-They came Teacher, Groesbeck, Texas.

-saints."
-This was written about the year 66 A.D. with streaming eyes showing their repentance and very few went back into the world.
+They came with streaming eyes showing their repentance and very few went back into the world.

 The Church of Christ was growing by leaps and bounds even in my boyhood days.
 Denominationalism was giving away fast.
 But a change came over the Church as a dark cloud overshadows the sun.
 False doctrines came in.
-One man taught that ordination should have been left in the miraculous age, and his students spread the miasma through their papers all over the U.S. Men came in; took charge of the churches with no preparation other than selfishness and greed, and it stopped growing as if it had hit a stone wall.
+One man taught that ordination should have been left in the miraculous age, and his students spread the miasma through their papers all over the U. S. Men came in; took charge of the churches with no preparation other than selfishness and greed, and it stopped growing as if it had hit a stone wall.
 Innovations and error crept in until today, if Christ should come, He would not be pleased with His bride.